Key Takeaways

 The core restrictions you need to understand:

 No backend access exists.
-There is no public server API for Apple Health.
+There is no public server API for Apple Health app.
 You cannot fetch user data directly from your backend or database.
 All access must happen through the user's iPhone or Apple Watch.
 This means you must have a native iOS app to read data.
 The user must install your app and grant permission.
 You cannot "pull" data from users without their active involvement.

 Consent is mandatory for everything.
 Apple's privacy policy is strict.
 Every data type requires explicit user consent.
 Steps, heart rate, sleep each need separate permissions.
 If the user revokes permission, your app immediately loses access.
 There are no hidden or background permissions.
 Everything is transparent, which is good for users but can complicate your data flow design.